Prospective CDR applicants seem to be a little confused or not very sure about how to prepare and present work reference letters as part of your CDR.

 To be able to do this EA has to first ensure that the documents submitted by an applicant are genuine and prepared as per EA requirements.
 EA has specified the following toward meeting this.

-A reference letter must
+A work reference letter for inclusin as part of your CDR must

 - be an original document, or a certified true copy of the original in accordance with the MSA Booklet, Section A, Item 5;

 - be written on the official letterhead of the company, or government department, providing the documentation;

 - indicate clearly the full address of the company and any telephone, fax numbers, email and website addresses;

 - be dated;

 - include the name and position of the person endorsing the employment document … these should be typed or stamped below that person’s signature – a reference with an illegible signature will not be accepted:

 - include the direct contact number of the person ( where the person is contactable for verification of the document and its contents)